-One of the biggest benefits of living in a retirement village is the peace of mind that comes from knowing you’re surrounded by like-minded people who are all looking out for you.
-It means if you want to leave at any time, it’s simply a matter of locking and leaving and knowing everything will be just as you left it on return.
-All our villages are enclosed and many are fully gated, with swipe access required to enter.
+One of the other big benefits of living in a retirement village is the peace of mind that comes from knowing you’re surrounded by like-minded people who are all looking out for you.
+It means if you want to leave at any time, it’s simply a matter of locking and leaving and knowing you have a community keeping an eye on things for you.

 Yes.
-All our homes have a 24 hour emergency call system linked to emergency services who are able to access all places within the Village.
+All our homes and common areas have a 24 hour emergency call system linked to emergency services who are able to access all places within the Village.

 Yes, absolutely you can.
 Your home is yours to share and we love welcoming family and friends into our villages.
 There are of course some restrictions on the length of visitor’s stays, which vary according to village, and we ask that for the comfort and security of our residents you accompany them while they are using the amenities.

 If you are having guests stay from out of town many of our villages offer affordable short term rental options so they can be close to you for the duration of their stay.

 Pets are welcome at our villages although, to ensure the comfort and security of all our residents, they are subject to the approval of the Village Manager.

 St Ives insure the buildings and all common areas, however residents are advised to take out contents insurance.
 All other personal insurance, such as health insurance, is the responsibility of our residents.

 Yes, absolutely.
 The facilities can be booked out for almost any occasion, you will just be required to clean up after the party!